A Dead Cat, A Lawyer's Call And A 5-Figure Donation: How Media Fell Short On Epstein

 Yet Stewart was not the editors' first choice to interview Epstein further.

-Initially, they had asked Landon Thomas Jr., a veteran financial correspondent who had been at The New York Times for 16 years.
+Initially, they had asked Landon Thomas Jr., a veteran financial correspondent who had been at the Times for 16 years.

 Thomas knew Epstein fairly well — having first written about the financier, back in 2002, just before he joined the paper.
 Thomas had considered him a valued source ever since, even after Epstein's release from jail for sex offenses.
 Just how valued turned out to be a problem for the reporter and the paper.